 Other things to be found in Ziarat are white persimmons (khormolu), zereshk (barberries) aloo and bahlik.
 After a few hikes in this region, you get s sharp sense of where and in what environment the edible resources grow in exactly.
 You also get a sharp tone in your legs and other places from an overall hike.
 So the cherished moments, saffron collecting and workout was a trifecta for me on this beautiful journey.

 A little on the benefits of hiking and some activity charts

 We made our memories, we picked wonderful saffron, we strengthened our minds and bodies and soon it was time to go home.
 Getting home is always a rush in these mountains.
-When night falls a race between us and the bears or other wild life hungry for meat and berries begins.
-(We left them plenty of berries and saffron too, the animals rely just as much on the vegetation as humans, so we are not greedy leave some for the bears 🙂 Wild animals come down to escape the cold and we come down to escape the animals.
+When night falls a race between us and the bears or other wildlife hungry for meat and berries begins.
+(We left them plenty of berries and saffron too, the animals rely just as much on the vegetation as humans, so we are not greedy to leave some for the bears 🙂 Wild animals come down to escape the cold and we come down to escape the animals.
 We swiftly climbed down on achy legs in muddy grounds.
-In the end were were a mess but it was all worth it, we were satisfied.
+In the end, we were a mess, but it was all worth it: we were satisfied.
 This hike was a success.

 Enjoy a slideshow of images on this blog and more…(I will add more to Ziarat photos later, my internet is often slow to roll)

 Tip: Please leave Ziarat by sunset, Bears are known to come down from the colder mountains to feast on berries and people if they get in the way